isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 The argument for adding `const` to a return value is that it prevents (very rare) accidental access to a temporary.
-The argument against is prevents (very frequent) use of move semantics.
+The argument against is that it prevents (very frequent) use of move semantics.

 ##### Exceptions